Motorola Mobility: Moto X (2013–2015)

 The Moto X Play and Moto X Style smartphones were announced in July 2015, and were released in September 2015.
-Many customers who have ordered customized Moto X Pure Editions via Motorola Mobility's website have experienced delays receiving their devices.
-These delays have been attributed to issues including manufacturing issues, lack of parts needed to complete assembly of custom phones (black fronts, Verizon SIM cards and 64 GB versions), a possible redesign due to initial phones having a defect that causes one of the front facing speakers to rattle at high volume and multiple day delays clearing US customs at FedEx's Memphis, Tennessee hub due to issues related to the import paperwork.

 The Moto X Force was launched on October 27, 2015.
 In the US, it was branded as the Droid Turbo 2 and was Motorola Mobility's flagship device of the year, offering Snapdragon 810 processor and 3 GB of memory.
 Like other Moto X devices, it was customizable through Moto Maker.
 This was Motorola Mobility's first smartphone that featured the company's "ShatterShield" technology, which consists of two touchscreen elements, reinforced by an internal aluminum frame to make it resistant to bending and cracking, although this does not protect against scratches or other superficial screen damage.
 The top layer of the display is designed to be user-replaceable.
 The screen and case also have a water repellent nanocoating to protect the device from liquids that could damage internal components.

 The Moto X4 was introduced in August 2017.
 It featured a 5.2-inch 1080p IPS display compared to Moto X 2014, and 3, 4, or 6 GB of RAM depending on versions.
 There were three iterations: a retail one from Motorola Mobility, an Android One version from Google, and an Amazon Prime edition.
 Unlike its predecessors, the Moto X4 did not offer some older Moto X exclusive features such as the Moto Maker.
 The phone came with Android Nougat 7.1.1 and Moto features, with support of 'A/B Partitions' and 'seamless update'.
 It was updated to Android Oreo in late 2017 and Android Pie in 2018.
 It was succeeded by the Motorola One lineup since 2018.